mmmaction/performance/README.md

 List<Location> findLocationsWithAddress();
 ```

-or what we did, which was having custom repository methods that preload the referenced entites (e.g. addresses) in bulk for a set of locations in one query.
+or what we did, which was having custom repository methods that preload the referenced entities (e.g. addresses) in bulk for a set of locations in one query.
 The preloaded data is passed to the "mapper" which maps the entity classes to DTOs.
 Due to lazy fetch type, hibernate was executing the additional queries exactly in the mapper where the actual references were accessed.

 ```java
 var dtos = mapper.mapAll(